 STEM

--- Wave-Particle Duality.
+-- The War of Currents (AC vs DC current).
+This has had a winner to an extent, but there are a lot of ways in which we still use each of AC and DC current today, so this does feel like it involved a compromise to me.-- Wave-Particle Duality.
 I feel a little odd calling this a compromise, but the answer to "Is light a wave or a particle?" is well, yes.
 It took us a while to figure that out, and the history of the experiments and discussions that finally led us to the current model is really interesting.

 -- Galileo.
 This was recommended in the theme book, maybe because Galileo compromised his values in recanting, maybe because he had earlier come to a compromise with the church (and then in the church's eyes crossed the agreed upon line).
 I'm hesitant to strongly recommend this topic because of its familiarity and applicability to a wide range of NHD themes.